 This article is great for more detailed information on how to include Bible on a homeschool transcript.
-If you have any further questions regarding creating a transcript, here are step-by-step instructions.
+Also, if you have any further questions regarding creating a transcript, here are step-by-step instructions.

 Do I Need to Use a Homeschool Bible Curriculum?

 The short answer is no. You definitely do not have to use a curriculum, but you certainly can.
-Many Christian curriculums include Bible, and a lot of parents choose to go that route because of the simplicity of having it all laid out and ready to go.
+Naturally, many Christian curriculums include Bible, and a lot of parents choose to go that route because of the simplicity of having it all laid out and ready to go.

 Using a curriculum can also be helpful if you’re listing Bible among your subjects on your child’s transcripts simply because it provides quizzes and tests for grading.
-If you aren’t including Bible on your transcripts or aren’t worried about testing, you may decide to forgo the curriculum.
+However, if you aren’t including Bible on your transcripts or aren’t worried about testing, you may decide to forgo the curriculum.

-Just like in every other area of homeschooling, there is no right or wrong way to do it.
-You know your personality as the parent/teacher and your child’s personality as the student, and you get to choose what works best for you and your family.
+Above all, just like in every other area of homeschooling, there is no right or wrong way to do it.
+In truth, you know your personality as the parent/teacher and your child’s personality as the student, and you get to choose what works best for you and your family.